 Tuna truffle sushi, nori ahi tacos and even vegan yakitori – Yuki is Canggu’s modern Japanese izakaya with some of Bali’s biggest hospitality names behind it.
 And it shows.
 Served up right beside the seaside, Yuki’s boundary-pushing menu is a fusion of fine ingredients and contemporary twists, topped off with an impeccable drinks list and a nifty fit-out too.
 To find this breezy beachfront spot, follow the beautiful Canggu crowds to the Batu Bolong seafront, where classic cocktails, cold beers and hot sake are served up alongside Japanese aesthetics and some of the best Japanese bites this island has ever seen.

 From the same trailblazing names of Bali’s Mexicola Group, star chef Steven Skelly and drinks gurus Denny Bakiev and Jordy Outra have once again created culinary magic with Uni Restaurant & Bar – an innovative Japanese-inspired showstopper in buzzing Berawa.
 This sophisticated and design-savvy ‘casual fine diner’ comes with eclectic artwork lining the walls and an amalgamation of Asian inspiration and contemporary techniques on the menu.
-Expect locally sourced seafood and farm-fresh produce, used to create standout signatures like the prawn and snapper gyoza, or the grilled Wagyu beef cooked over an Hibachi grill, served with braised turnip and a red wine sauce.
+Expect locally sourced seafood and farm-fresh produce, used to create standout signatures like the pork, ginger and shiso gyoza, or the roasted Barramundi with beetroot, watercress, lentils and shiraz reduction.
 Top tip: graze through the a la carte menu or go all out with the tasting menu, best shared and paired with the experimental cocktails, sake and natural wines.

 Love Ling-Ling’s in Seminyak?
 We have good news: Chow Chow is Ling-Ling’s little sister, bringing its contemporary Asian fusion cuisine to Canggu.
-The quirky kitchen team dishes up everything from Wagyu wasabi tacos and tom yum fried rice, to weird-and-wonderful rolls like the Fist of Unicorn; a magical combo of eggplant schnitzel and sambal matah.
+The quirky kitchen team dishes up everything from Wagyu wasabi tacos and tom yum fried rice, to weird-and-wonderful rolls like the Fist of Unicorn; a magical combo of rendang and tagliatelle.
 Wash it all down with epic cocktails, like the Japanese pomelo margarita rimmed with chilli lime salt, or the Lemongrass Negroni.
 We’ll take two!

 If you’ve ever cruised around the Berawa block, you’ve no doubt spotted Madame Gou.
 You can’t miss its sleek and stylish wood-panel frontage, or the blazing charcoal grill and steamy hot wok set inside the bustling dining space that’s booked out almost every weekend.
 The big draw?
-The simmering Peranakan spices and hawker street-style spreads of BBQ duck pancakes, wok-tossed kway teow, Singapore swimmer crab and plump and steamy dumplings.
+The simmering Peranakan spices and hawker street-style spreads of BBQ duck pancakes, wok-tossed vegan kway teow, Singapore swimmer crab and Malay lamb rendang.
 Settle in for a long and leisurely nighttime feast with friends, and sip your way through the signature cocktails that add a pan-Asian twist to all-time classics…

-Another hit from The Good Food Brotherhood (following in the successful footsteps of Milk & Madu and Watercress), Ulekan takes the very best of Indonesian home cooking and serves it up with a fine dining angle.
+Another hit from The Good Food Brotherhood (following in the successful footsteps of Milk & Madu and Watercress), Ulekan takes the very best of Indonesian home cooking and serves it up with a finer dining angle.
 From traditional dishes and stylish interiors to delicious drinks & desserts, you won’t want to miss this Canggu treasure.
+For bonus points, there’s an entire sambal menu, and a regular roster of live music and Balinese dancing too!

 At Folie, Asian flavours are given a French-spin courtesy of chef Stephane Simond to create a superb bistro-style menu.
 With the philosophy of ‘for the love of good food’, you can expect delish dishes, bakery treats and everything in between at this new ‘Gu hotspot.
 Top top: swing by in the arvos for their famous High Tea towers.